-The plank exercise is an exercise that looks easy but isn’t.
-It works your ab and stomach muscles efficiently and helps tighten up loose skin.
+The plank exercise is an ab exercise that looks easy but isn’t.
+It works your abdominal area and stomach muscles efficiently and helps tighten up loose skin and trim body fat.
 Get down on all fours on the ground.
 Keep your legs pushed all the way back and keep your toes pointed down.
 Your forearms should be under your chest.
 Breathe a few moments before beginning.
 This will get oxygen through your body, which is important during exercise.
 Carefully push your upper body off the ground, putting much of your weight in your forearms.
 Keep your back parallel to the ground and distribute your weight evenly between your forearms and toes.
 The position should feel natural and shouldn’t be a strain.
 Hold for at least 30 seconds and then lower.
 Repeat if you feel you can.
 You will eventually be able to hold this position much longer, but 30 seconds is a good start for this fat burning ab workout.

-The lunge twist is an efficient exercise to tone your abs and lose that stomach apron.
+The lunge twist is one of the best exercises to tone your abdominal fat and lose some body weight.
 Start by standing with your feet about hip-width apart.
 Keep your knees bent and your elbows bent and by your hips.
 The angle should be about 90 degrees.
 Lunge your right foot forward.
 Bend your left down as you lunge.
 Your left leg should be at about a 45 degree angle to the ground.
-Making sure you keep your back straight twist your upper body and arms to the right.
+Making sure you keep your back straight, twist your upper body and arms to the right.
 Hold the pose for 10 seconds.
 Move back to center and push off your right foot to stand back up.
 Repeat this exercise 16 times on your right and then do it 16 times on your left.
 This exercise only has to be done once a day to lose layers of fat.
 You can also do this exercise with dumbbells or a kettlebell to increase the difficulty.

 Crunches are an exercise that tones your abs quickly.
 Start by lying on your back.
 Your knees should be bent while your feet are flat on the ground.
 Put a blanket or mat underneath your body for comfort and a pillow under your head.
 Breathe in slowly and put your hands behind your head.
 As you breathe, lift your upper body about 30 degrees of the ground while bringing your knees to your chest.
 Pull up as far as you can, and don’t be embarrassed if you can’t lift all the way up.
 You will eventually.
 Hold this pose for three seconds and lower.
 Pause for a second or two before lifting again.
 Around 15 reps should be enough for one day.